-Blackstone Charitable Foundation Expands Campus Entrepreneurship Program "Blackstone LaunchPad" to Central Florida
+Blackstone Charitable Foundation Expands Campus Entrepreneurship Program "Blackstone LaunchPad" to Montana

-Blackstone LaunchPad is modeled after a successful program developed at the University of Miami in 2008, which has generated more than 100 start-up ventures, 215 new jobs and drawn nearly 2,000 participants.
-Since 2010, The Blackstone Charitable Foundation has opened Blackstone LaunchPads on eight campuses in Michigan, Ohio and Pennsylvania.
-Each regional initiative will be linked together, drawing ideas and best practices from more established programs, and giving student entrepreneurs at the University of Central Florida access to a stronger network of expert advisers for their ventures.
+Blackstone LaunchPad is modeled after a successful program developed at the University of Miami in 2008, which has generated 1,413 business proposals, 210 new jobs and drawn nearly 2,600 participants.
+Each new regional program will be linked together, drawing ideas and best practices from the existing programs, and giving student entrepreneurs at the University of Montana and Montana State University access to a national community of over 200,000 of their peers across nine affiliated campuses and expert advisers for their ventures.

-Blackstone LaunchPad at the University of Central Florida will foster connections between the university campus, business community, and local entrepreneurs to create an environment that nurtures young entrepreneurs and provides them the skills and network necessary to succeed.
-Unlike traditional college curricular programs available to limited school populations, Blackstone LaunchPad is open to all 60,000 students at the University of Central Florida, regardless of major.
-Through this innovative campus program, students will have access to an expanded universe of resources and years of institutional knowledge, helping them launch ventures that can take root locally and strengthen the economy.
+Blackstone LaunchPad at the University of Montana and Montana State University will foster connections between the university campus, business community, and local entrepreneurs to create an environment that nurtures young entrepreneurs and provides them the skills and network necessary to succeed.
+Unlike traditional college curricular programs available to limited school populations, Blackstone LaunchPad is open to all 30,000 students at the University of Montana and Montana State University, regardless of major.

 About The Blackstone Charitable Foundation:

-The Blackstone Charitable Foundation was founded at the time of The Blackstone Group's Initial Public Offering in 2007 with substantial commitments from the Firm's employees.
+The Blackstone Charitable Foundation was founded at the time of Blackstone's initial public offering in 2007 with substantial commitments from the Firm's employees.
 Influenced by the enterprising heritage of the firm and its founders, The Blackstone Charitable Foundation is directing its resources and applying the intellectual capital of the firm to foster entrepreneurship in areas hardest hit by the global economic crisis.
 Through its investment expertise across several asset classes and geographies, Blackstone has a unique perspective on the global economy and a heightened understanding of how entrepreneurial activity is often the crucial catalyst in the growth of successful businesses, industries and communities.
-(For more information, see http://www.blackstone.com/citizenship/the-blackstone-charitable-foundation).
+For more information, go to http://www.blackstone.com/citizenship/the-blackstone-charitable-foundation.

-The article Blackstone Charitable Foundation Expands Campus Entrepreneurship Program "Blackstone LaunchPad" to Central Florida originally appeared on Fool.com.
+The article Blackstone Charitable Foundation Expands Campus Entrepreneurship Program "Blackstone LaunchPad" to Montana originally appeared on Fool.com.